Robin Galloway: Wind ups

-In December 2012, Galloway decided to give the segment a hiatus as a mark of respect to nurse Jacintha Saldanha, who committed suicide after being on the receiving end of an Australian radio show's prank call.
-Robin admitted a few years later in 2015, he was deeply affected by the tragedy.
-In November 2015 the wind up calls were brought back to his Breakfast show titled the "8:10 Phone Tap".
-This was on his weekday show called "Heart Breakfast Scotland with Robin and Adele".
-Some calls Adele featured in as well as Robin.
+In December 2012, he decided to give the segment a hiatus as a mark of respect to nurse Jacintha Saldanha, who committed suicide after being on the receiving end of an Australian radio show's prank call.
+He admitted a few years later in 2015, he was deeply affected by the tragedy.
+In November 2015 the wind up calls were brought back to his breakfast show with Adele Cunningham as the "8:10 Phone Tap", with some calls featuring Cunningham in addition to Galloway.

-Robin decided to stop wind ups on Heart.
-After leaving Heart and joining Pure Scotland, It was announced that The Real Wind Up will be brought back.
-However, it is now renamed from The Real Wind Up to The Pure Wind Up!